Jialuo-Li/Jialuo-Li/README.md

 # Hi, there! 👋

-I am Jialuo Li.
-I have strong media and communication professional with a Bachelor of Technology focused in Computer Science and engineering from _National Institute of Technology, Patna_.
-I am an experienced developer skilled in C++, Java, Android Development, Full Stack Development, Machine learning, MERN, Javascript and its frameworks.
-My activities are much beyond my stream of education. ⚡ I am involved in a lot of *organizational works* in college related to clubs, hackathons, fests and workshops and helped in building many communities from scratch.
+I am Jialuo Li, a senior undergraduate student of Yao Class at Tsinghua University.
+I am currently working on video understanding and generation, as well as embodied agent.
+<img align="right" height="250" width="250" alt="" src="https://user-images.githubusercontent.com/74038190/229223156-0cbdaba9-3128-4d8e-8719-b6b4cf741b67.gif" />

 ### 🌱 What do I do and What have I done?
-<img align="right" height="250" width="250" alt="" src="https://user-images.githubusercontent.com/74038190/229223156-0cbdaba9-3128-4d8e-8719-b6b4cf741b67.gif" />

-### ⚡ One line that describes me best?
-An ambitious girl who loves to cook fries, day dream at nights and sometime codes too.😉😉

-### 📫 How to reach me?

-You can ask me anything (within reason).
-I am looking forward to absorb knowledge🧠,gain experience 🏭, collaborate🤝 and build amazing products 🏭for the world🌍!

 <p align="center">
   Visitors count<br>